 - Donate to organizations in the name of late loved ones, and do the same for a friend or family member who has also lost someone they love.

-- Buy them a Thrive Market membership (learn more about why I love this online health food store), which is a two-in-one deal.
-First of all, it’s a wonderful gift for the person who is big into healthy eating, natural home and body care, and good prices for high quality products.
-Secondly, for every Thrive Market membership purchased, another is donated to a family in need.
+- Buy them a Thrive Market membership, which is a two-in-one deal.
+It’s a wonderful gift for the person big into healthy eating, natural home and body care, and good prices for high quality products.
+Plus, for every Thrive Market membership purchased, another is donated to a family in need.
 You can sign up here for a free 30-day trial for yourself, or in the name of someone you love.

 Give your gratitude.

 Is there someone you’ve been meaning to thank, but haven’t gotten around to it?
 Who is deserving of your deepest appreciation?
 Here are a few ways you can honor them…

 - Host a gratitude night, where you invite your guest over for their favorite homemade meal and dessert in honor of their presence in your life.
 You can surprise them with a written or impromptu speech about why you’re thankful for them, and what they mean to you.

 - Hand write a gratitude letter.
 Send it via snail mail, deliver it in person, or use it as the object of your gratitude night.